DSC_0218-006.JPG

 Lagarfljótsormurinn Serpent in Lagarfljót Lake in East Iceland - Iceland's Loch Ness

-Lagarfljót lake, which is renowned for the monster in the lake, is Iceland's 3rd largest lake and warms the first place of Iceland's longest lakes at 25 km.
-It is 53 square km long and its greatest depth is 112 meters.
-It has got bridges on both ends so you can drive around the lake, which makes for a beautiful drive.
-Top photo: by the monster sign Lagarfljót The glacial river "Jökulsá í Fljótsdal" or the Glacial river in Fljótsdalur valley originates in Vatnajökull glacier and runs into Lagarfljót lake, giving the lake its milky white greyish colour.
-So this lake is both a glacial ri
+Lagarfljót lake, which is renowned for the monster in the lake, is Iceland's 3rd largest lake and ranks first in terms of length among Iceland's longest lakes at 25 km.
+It is 53 square km long, and its greatest depth is 112 meters.
+It has got bridges on both ends, so you can drive around the lake, which makes for a beautiful drive.
+Top photo: by the monster sign Lagarfljót The glacial river "Jökulsá í Fljótsdal" or the Glacial river in Fljótsdalur valley originates in Vatnajökull glacier and flows into Lagarfljót lake, giving the lake its milky white-grey colour.
+This lake is bot

 12527282936